 In addition, Minecraft has designed Minecraft-themed bee clothing, with the net proceeds from the sale of the collection supporting WWF’s efforts to protect the planet, including bees and their habitats.
 Learn more here.

-The campaign launches with a challenge to plant bamboo and build panda habitats within the game.
-Once players have placed 10 million bambooblocks in-game, Minecraft will donate $100,000 towards WWF’s global conservation work.
-Separately, Minecraft began selling wildlife-themed costumes, which can be applied to a player’s character in the game.
-Of the sales from the costumes, all net proceeds (62.5% of the total sales) will go to WWF’s global conservation work.
+In 2018, Minecraft and WWF collaborated on a campaign to raise awareness about the importance of panda conservation, due to habitat loss and fragmentation, while also supporting WWF’s conservation work around the world.
+The campaign challenged players to plant bamboo and build panda habitats within the game.
+Once players placed 10 million bamboo blocks in-game, Minecraft donated $100,000 towards WWF’s global conservation work.
+Separately, Minecraft sold panda and wildlife-themed costumes, which could be applied to a player’s character in the game with net proceeds going to support WWF’s global conservation work.

 World Wildlife Fund Inc. is a nonprofit, tax-exempt charitable organization (tax ID number 52-1693387) under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.